Budapest: The Best of Hungary

 Pest is the flat and urban commercial half of Budapest.
 The main square of its inviting pedestrian zone is Vörösmarty tér.

-Nearby, the Hungarian State Opera House offers more of that 19th-century splendor.
+The nearby Hungarian State Opera House offers more of that 19th century splendor.
 The opulence rivals Paris and Vienna, from its plush halls and staircases — designed for socialites making the scene — to its ranks of gilded box seats in the velvety theater.
-Whether you actually take in a performance or just enjoy an opera house tour, it's clear that the people of Budapest have that Hapsburg appreciation for fine music in their blood.
+Whether you actually take in a performance or just enjoy an opera house tour, it's clear that the people of Budapest have that Habsburg appreciation for fine music in their blood.

-There're musical events all over town.
-Tonight, we're opting for a "Gypsy and Hungarian folk concert."
+You'll find musical events all over town.
+Tonight, we're opting for a "Gypsy" and Hungarian folk concert.

 Like most Eastern European countries, Hungary has fine folk music and dance.
-The countries large Roma or Gypsy population has helped keep this fast fiddling tradition alive.
+Hungary's large Roma (or "Gypsy") population has helped keep this fast-fiddling tradition alive.
 While many visitors limit their Gypsy music experience to guys dressed in red vests out for big tips in touristy restaurants, I get my traditional music fix in concert halls like this.
-Nightly shows are inexpensive and high-powered — mixing Teutonic style slap-dancing and Slavic Cossack-style foot work.
+Nightly shows are inexpensive and high-powered — mixing Teutonic0style slap-dancing and Slavic Cossack-style foot work.

 While the city is becoming increasingly modern, many buildings survive from the communist age.
 These are reminders of what happens when you lock out your artists and let party loyalists design your buildings.

-Peter: Hungarian is a unique language we are only related to Finnish and Estonian but it's easy...(speaks Hungarian) Can you say that?
+Péter: Hungarian is a unique language.
+We are only related to Finnish and Estonian, but it's easy, like, uh…Azélet habos oldala: Can you say that?